-As for user experience, CAPTCHA v4 adapts to different online interactions through the modularized dynamic fitting, deeply integrated with client's business requirement, and meets the security demand for different enterprises in different industries in different life cycles.
+As for user experience, CAPTCHA v4 adapts to different online interactions through modularized dynamic fitting, deeply integrated with the client's business requirements, and meets the security demand for different enterprises in different industries in different life cycles.

 Compared with the passive static security strategy of AI-powered CAPTCHA, GeeTest v4-Adaptive Verification adopts active and dynamic confrontation, providing 7 layers of protection.
 The constant change of security strategy disables bot attackers and increases their attack cost.

 GeeTest CAPTCHA v4 makes its installation and communication flow more agile than previous generations.
-You can install it without SDK and only need to process three core requests to complete the integration (mobile terminal still needs SDK).
+You can install it without SDK and only need to process three core requests to complete the integration (the mobile terminal still needs SDK).

 The simplified installation and communication flow of GeeTest CAPTCHA v4 put great agility into the product, making it a lightweight and convenient tool for businesses no matter small or large.

 GeeTest provides 9 CAPTCHA forms, and the system supports the CAPTCHA form setting at any time that takes effect immediately.
 You can also set up CAPTCHA difficulty, and specify a period to customize CAPTCHA challenge frequency.
 GeeTest CAPTCHA v4's decision-making model will train itself and update the models regularly.